 There are several liabilities as well.
 For long roundtrip times as required for deep space vehicles, it may be necessary to have more than one G/S support an activity.
 In addition, measurements embedded in telemetry may be obscured and delayed by encryption on the downlink, if required.
 This is further complicated since the ground architecture may not have decryption capability widely dispersed beyond the MCC.
 Finally, uplink of a PRN signal reduces the total power available for the carrier-tracking loop, which may only be important for locked loop operations, notably near Earth.

-A number of products or measurements can be produced based from these and similar methods:
+A number of products or measurements can be produced based on these and similar methods:

 Time of Arrival (TOA)